SRSP-501 — Technical Requirements for Land Mobile and Fixed Radio Services Operating in the Bands 406.1-430 MHz and 450-470 MHz

 On regional or local considerations, frequencies in the sub-bands 413-414 MHz and 418-419 MHz may be assigned to single frequency operations.

-5.4.2 The band 450-470 MHz is available to mobile radio services on a primary basis, except as indicated otherwise.
-The detailed sub-allocation plan for this band is illustrated in Figure 3.
-The sub-bands 453.025-454 MHz, 458.025-459 MHz, 464.025-465.025 MHz and 469.025-470 MHz are sub-allocated for single frequency operations.
+The band 450-470 MHz is available to mobile radio services on a primary basis, except as indicated otherwise.
+The detailed sub-allocation plan for this band is illustrated in figure A3.

-The sub-bands 451-453.025 MHz paired with 456-458.025 MHz, 460.025-464.025 MHz paired with 465.025-469.025 MHz and 454.0125-455.0125 MHz paired with 459.0125-460.0125 MHz are sub-allocated for two-frequency operations.
+For Duplex Blocks E, F and G, the sub-bands 451-453.025 MHz paired with 456-458.025 MHz, 460.025-464.025 MHz paired with 465.025-469.025 MHz and 454.0-455.025 MHz paired with 459-460.025MHz are sub-allocated for two-frequency operations, respectively.
 The spacing between associated mobile and base station frequencies is normally 5 MHz with the mobile station in the upper frequency sub‑bands.

-Utilization of the Sub-bands 450-451 MHz and 455-456 MHz
+Utilization of the sub-bands 450-451 MHz and 455-456 MHz

-The sub-bands 450-451 MHz and 455-456 MHz are allocated for land mobile services to support broadcast undertakings in accordance with the SP-450 MHz.
+The sub-bands 450-451 MHz and 455.025-456 MHz are allocated for land mobile services to support broadcast undertakings in accordance with the SP-450 MHz.
 These frequencies may be available for assignments to general land mobile services under the discretion of the district Director and in accordance with the current SRSP.

-5.4.4 Railway Frequency in the 452.9000 - 452.9500 MHz and 457.9000 - 457.9500 MHz Bands
+Railway frequency in the 452.9000 - 452.9500 MHz and 457.9000 - 457.9500 MHz bands

 Beyond this geographical area, railway frequencies may be available for assignment to land mobile services according to this SRSP and provided that the railway service is protected within the railway’s geographical area of operation.

-The Department issued Gazette Notice DGTP-004-00 on March 31, 2000 and DGTP-001-04 on March 27, 2004, allowing the use of FRS devices and GMRS devices at the frequencies listed in Table 1.
-A moratorium on any further licensing of the frequencies, as shown in Table 1, to new land mobile systems is therefore in effect.
+The Department issued Gazette Notice DGTP-004-00 on March 31, 2000 and DGTP-001-04 on March 27, 2004, allowing the use of FRS devices and GMRS devices at the frequencies listed in table 1.
+A moratorium on any further licensing of the frequencies, as shown in table 1, to new land mobile systems is therefore in effect.

 |25 kHz||12.5 kHz||6.25 kHz||Freq (MHz)|

-6.1 Channel Sharing
+6.1 Channel sharing

-6.1.1 Section 40 of the Radiocommunication Regulations states: "The assignment of a frequency or frequencies to a holder of a radio authorization does not confer a monopoly on the use of the frequency or frequencies, nor shall a radio authorization be construed as conferring any right of continued tenure in respect of the frequency or frequencies".
+Section 40 of the Radiocommunication Regulations states: "The assignment of a frequency or frequencies to a holder of a radio authorization does not confer a monopoly on the use of the frequency or frequencies, nor shall a radio authorization be construed as conferring any right of continuing tenure in respect of the frequency or frequencies".

-6.2 Loading Guidelines
+6.2 Loading guidelines

 0end deletion04, Channel Loading Guidelines in determining loading of communications channels, and thus, of radio channels.

-6.2.2 In the frequency assignment process, these guidelines may be utilized in conjunction with current observed channel occupancy data (obtained with automatic occupancy measuring equipment) to determine whether additional channels are required.
+In the frequency assignment process, these guidelines may be utilized in conjunction with current observed channel occupancy data (obtained with automatic occupancy measuring equipment) to determine whether additional channels are required.
 Such observations will also be used to assess the general loading criteria and the inherent trade-off between sound spectrum management and acceptable grades of service.

-6.2.3 The Department is using this approach to make frequency assignments but may also take into account other consideration when determining the number of radio channels to be assigned to a system.
+The Department is using this approach to make frequency assignments but may also take into account other consideration when determining the number of radio channels to be assigned to a system.
 Applicants are encouraged to provide as much traffic related data as possible with their application.

 Normally for base stations the maximum effective radiated power (ERP) shall be 125 watts.
 However, in all cases, the ERP shall be limited to that necessary to provide a balanced radio system (talk-back facility) over the desired service area or the required level of service as governed by the system requirements.

-Unless otherwise justified, fixed point-to-point systems must use directional antennas with a minimum gain of 9 dB with respect to a half wave dipole.
+Unless otherwise justified, fixed point-to-point systems must use directional antennas with a minimum gain of 9 dB with respect to a half-wave dipole.
 Antennas horizontally polarized must be used in all cases unless operational requirements justify vertical polarization.

 The maximum ERP shall be limited to that which is required to achieve system reliability requirements and shall not exceed 125 watts.

-6.4 Co-channel AssignmentsFootnote 7
+6.5 Co-channel assignmentsFootnote 7

 Applications for dedicated channels are invited to include adequate technical details in support of their proposed wireless networks to allow a compatibility analysis with existing and future assignments.
 These details should include, but not be limited to, the required service area, the predicted radio coverage, and the design parameters used including the minimum carrier to interference (C/I) ratio.